telerik/xaml-docs/controls/radchartview/populating-with-data/chartdatasource.md

 	End Class
 {{endregion}}

-By setting the SamplingUnit to Day and the SamplingUnitInterval to 5 you'll see 4 bars, where each bar repesents a period of 5 days.
+By setting the SamplingUnit to Day and the SamplingUnitInterval to 5 you'll see 4 bars, where each bar represents a period of 5 days.
 The result is shown on the image below:
 ![Rad Chart View-chart chartdatasource](images/RadChartView-chart_chartdatasource.PNG)

 ## Use custom aggregate function